Sancxo/nimble_blog/priv/posts/en/2023/09-16-custom_http_codes.md

   custom_statuses = Application.compile_env(:plug, :statuses, %{})
 ```

 Do you know what it means?
-It means that even if the standard [HTTP codes list](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) anticipated some private jokes so you can have fun with them, it lets a lot of available codes to make your own bizarre statuses.
+It means that even if the standard [HTTP codes list](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) anticipated some private jokes - like `418 I'm a teapot` or, my favorite, `451 Unavailable For Legal Reasons` ... the censorship in _Fahrenheit 451_, do you get it ? - so you can have fun with them, it lets a lot of available codes to make your own bizarre statuses.

 ### Ready to play with numbers ? 🧮

 Well, I also needed to raise an error when the results of a tag filter is empty for a specific language.
-So, if you click - for example - on the `knitting 🧶` tag then on the `english 🇬🇧` flag to only have blog posts about knitting in english, well you'll raise my custom `261 No Blog Posts Found` [HTTP code]((https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)).
+So, if you click - for example - on the `knitting 🧶` tag then on the `english 🇬🇧` flag to only have blog posts about knitting in english, well you'll raise my custom `461 No Blog Posts Found` [HTTP code]((https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)).
 And because this is a tech blog, the exception would have been raised for `french 🇫🇷` language too!
-That code, like the `404`, will then call the `261.html.heex` view from the `error_html` folder explaining you that the server haven't found any articles for your request.
+That code, like the `404`, will then call the `461.html.heex` view from the `error_html` folder explaining you that the server haven't found any articles for your request.

 But ...
 How did I do that ?
 Is this **black magic** ? *Boooo...*🕷️🔮🪄🧿